 *This is a current project!
 We are are currently designing our final concept and prototype.
 Below is a product preview.

 Edward Payne Roberts

-"design A data visualisation prototype in ar or VR with the goal of aiding scientists and engineers to better collaborate for the Europa Clipper Mission."
+"design A data visualisation prototype in augmented or virtual reality with the goal of aiding scientists and engineers to better collaborate for the Europa Clipper Mission."

 - NASA JET PROPULSION LAB

 Currently, we are transitioning from the Define phase into Ideation.

 - Activity: Iterative Journey Mapping